giantswarm/docs/src/content/overview/fleet-management/app-management/index.md

 - Version with `-alpha` or `-beta` suffix - the application is only at a basic maturity level.
 There is no stable release.
 It's supported on a best effort basis,
 - Version with `-rc*` suffix - the application is at a preview maturity level.
 This allows customers to preview a new release of an application and evaluate new features.
 It's supported on a best effort basis.
-- version >= `v1.0.0` with no suffix - the specified version of the application is at a stable maturity level.
+- Version >= `v1.0.0` with no suffix - the specified version of the application is at a stable maturity level.
 It's available to our customers as a managed offering with support and SLA.

 ### Managed app definition